Computational-Cognitive-Musicology-Lab/rhymestatistics_experiment_2022/IRB/Exempt_Consent.md

 ----

-Only adults (18 years or older) who speak English as a native language are eligible to participate in this study.
+Only adults (18 years or older) who speak English as a native language and who are *not* located in the EU are eligible to participate in this study.
 **By clicking below and completing the study you are agreeing to participate.**
 You do *not* waive any of your legal rights by agreeing to participate.